Blog Posts

 Initial Set Up

 This stack will use FastAPI to serve an endpoint to our model.
 FastAPI requires uvicorn for serving, and pydantic to handle typing of the request messages.
-The HuggingFace transformers library specializes in bundling state-of-the-art NLP models in a Python library that can be fine-tuned for many NLP tasks, like Google’s BERT model for named entity recognition or the OpenAI GPT-2 model for text generation.
+The Huggingface Transformers library specializes in bundling state of the art NLP models in a Python library that can be fine-tuned for many NLP tasks like Google's BERT model for named entity recognition or the OpenAI GPT2 model for text generation.

-Using your preferred package manager, install the following:
+Using your preferred package manager, install:

 pipenv run pip freeze > requirements/requirements.txt

-The work directory should look similar to this:
+The project structure should look like this:

 app/